carlosjhr64/korekto/examples/Tutorial.md

 ### C is for Conclusion

-`C` statements are those that matched any preceding `I` statements in combination with two previous statements in the heap(typically the last 13 statements).
+`C` statements are those that matched any preceding `I` statements in combination with two previous statements in the heap.
 They must not have any undefined symbols.
 ```korekto
 :pudding	#C10/I6,P8,P9 Modus ponen